Tiziano Ferro: Career breakthrough

 In 2001, Ferro signed a contract with EMI Music Italy.
 On 22 June 2001, he released his first single, "Xdono".
-During the first months after the release, the song received a poor reception, but it later became a hit and, after topping the Italian Singles Chart in September 2001, it was certified double platinum by the Federation of the Italian Music Industry for sales exceeding 100,000 copies.
+During the first months after the release, the song received a poor reception, but it later became a hit and, after topping the Italian Singles Chart in September 2001, it was certified double platinum by the Federation of the Italian Music Industry (FIMI) for sales exceeding 100,000 copies.

-The song was included in Ferro's debut album, Rosso Relativo, released on 26 October 2001.
+The song was included in Ferro's debut album, Rosso relativo, released on 26 October 2001.
 Following the commercial success obtained in Italy, in 2002 the album was released in several European countries.
 A Spanish-language version of the record, titled Rojo Relativo, was also released in Spain and Latin America.
-Rosso Relativo obtained success in different markets throughout its various editions and had sold more than 1,000,000 copies worldwide by 2004, according to EMI Music.
+Rosso relativo obtained success in different markets throughout its various editions and had sold more than 1,000,000 copies worldwide by 2004, according to EMI Music.
 The album also allowed Ferro to receive a nomination for Best New Artist at the Latin Grammy Awards of 2003.